Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/30 - Sorting.md

 ## Heap Sort

 Uses a heap tree data structure to sort elements.
+How?
+Build a max heap from the input array, then repeatedly extract the maximum element from the heap and rebuild the heap until all elements are sorted.

+tl;dr:

+1. Build max-heap: largest element goes to the top (arr[0]).

+2. Each iteration:
+   Swap arr[0] (largest) with the last element.
+   Shrink the heap.
+   Re-heapify using bubbleDown() to move the next-largest to the top.

 For more info about heaps: [[20 - Trees and graphs#Heaps]]